jmacost5/cpp-528-fall-2021-group-01/README.md

              .character_only = TRUE)
 ```

-**Important Data Cleaning Steps we need follow :**

-- Inspecting Data : To Avoid problems with missing data coded will need to make sure to remove missing value codes, which will cause issues with any analysis .
+**Data Cleaning Steps:**

+- Inspecting Data : Missing value codes were removed to avoid problems.

-- Tidy Up Dataframes : We'd want to standardize datasets across all years so that they're all clean, have the same structure, and use the same variable names.
+- Tidy Up Dataframes : Datasets were standardized across all years to ensure they are all clean, have the same structure, and use the same variable names.

 - Creating Meta-Data Table : Each file has redundant meta-data in it.
-We can eliminate it to make merges easier, and we can combine all of the meta-data (county and census tract information) into a single file for convenience.
+Redundant data was eliminated and all meta-data (county and census tract information) was combined into a single file for convenience.

-- You can find more about [Data Steps Requierd](https://watts-college.github.io/cpp-528-fall-2021/labs/PROJECT-DATA-STEPS.html) Or Find Project [Utilities Master File](https://github.com/R-Class/cpp-528-fall-2021-group-01/blob/main/analysis/utilities_master.R) to load necessary Functions used thorough this project
+Some data cleaning instructions provided by course instructors can be found here: [Data Steps](https://watts-college.github.io/cpp-528-fall-2021/labs/PROJECT-DATA-STEPS.html)

+All data cleaning steps and functions used for the project are stored in the [Utilities Master File](https://github.com/R-Class/cpp-528-fall-2021-group-01/blob/main/analysis/utilities_master.R).

 #### Reading Data As RDS Format